hyperledger-labs/fabric-docs-cn/docs/source/couchdb_tutorial.rst

 data to an off-chain database or analytics engine.
 For each block received, the block listener application would iterate through the block transactions and build a data store using the key/value writes from each valid transaction's ``rwset``.
 The :doc:`peer_event_services` provide replayable events to ensure the integrity of downstream data stores.

 .. _cdb-pagination:

-Query the CouchDB State Database With Pagination - 在 CouchDB 状态数据库查询中使用分页
+Query the CouchDB State Database With Pagination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When large result sets are returned by CouchDB queries, a set of APIs is